OlivierCC/spfx-custom-fields/README.md

 To use this custom field in your solution, follow these steps :

-1. Include in your solution the /controls directory with the PropertyFieldDatePicker.ts and PropertyFieldDatePickerHost.tsx files
+1) Include in your solution the /controls directory with the PropertyFieldDatePicker.ts and PropertyFieldDatePickerHost.tsx files

-2. In you web part file (for example MyWebPart.ts), import the custom field:
+2) In you web part file (for example MyWebPart.ts), import the custom field:
 ```javascript
 import { PropertyFieldDatePicker } from './controls/PropertyFieldDatePicker';
 ```

-3. In your web part constructor bind the onPropertyChange method:
+3) In your web part constructor, bind the onPropertyChange method:
 ```javascript
 this.onPropertyChange = this.onPropertyChange.bind(this);
 ```
-4. Create a new property for your web part normally of type string.
+4) Create a new property for your web part normally of type string.
 For this example, the property is called 'date'

-5. Add a PropertyFieldDatePicker in your Web Part properties to map on this property:
+5) Add a PropertyFieldDatePicker in your Web Part properties to map on this property:
 ```javascript
 protected get propertyPaneSettings(): IPropertyPaneSettings {
     return {